TheOdinProject/javascript-exercises/01_helloWorld/README.md

 Just to make sure, in case you're confused at this point, the test is telling you that running the function `helloWorld` should return the phrase `Hello, World!`.
 Punctuation and capitalization definitely matter here, so double check that if the test still isn't passing.

-this is what the final function should look like:
+This is what the final function should look like:
 ```javascript
 const helloWorld = function() {
   return 'Hello, World!'